"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Results

 \subsection{How have teams supported members during WFH?~(RQ3)}

-We discuss the responses to \inlinequestion{How has your team supported you during this crisis?}{Q80}.
-After \textit{Peer Support}, the most commonly cited methods of support focus on communication, social connection, and empathy/understanding.
+We next discuss the responses to \inlinequestion{How has your team supported you during this crisis?}{WFH-Q3} After \textit{Peer Support}, the most commonly cited methods of support focused on communication, social connection, and empathy/understanding.
 Many participants described a focus on supporting social connection and an empathetic culture.

 \codetitle{Peer Support}{56} The most commonly cited method of support was peer support.
 This constituted respondents reporting general shows of support from team members. \myquote{Folks are always there to help each other out.}{R_bvzddb7l9RFyaDT} \myquote{Everyone is supportive of each other.
 It is easy to talk with someone if needed.
 Feel supported.}{R_2eQYoRRjHxYTTgG}